-ID Part name Description 1 Front IR sensors Receives signals from the IR remote keypad.
-Keep the signal path to the sensor unobstructed for uninterrupted communication with the projector.
-2 Projection lens Allows automated lens control and adjustment: vertical and horizontal offsets, zoom, and focus.
+ID Part name Description 1 Projection lens Allows powered and automatic lens shifting and adjustment: vertical and horizontal offsets, zoom, and focus.
+2 Front IR sensor Receives signals from the IR remote keypad.
+Keep the signal path to the sensors unobstructed for uninterrupted communication with the projector.
 3 Adjustable feet Raises or lowers the feet to level the projector.
+4 USB WIFI Connects to a wireless dongle.
+Slide the left front cover downwards to access the USB WIFI port.